 Maybe not all leaders have mastered speed reading, but they always perfectly capture the main ideas of the context of the information they are reading.

 5. Writing skills

-Maybe they do not write often.
+Of course, writing skills are not equally important in all jobs.
+Maybe some successful people do not write often.
 Maybe they do not write much.
-But when they do, all that is written is concise, clear and to the point.
+But when they do, their writing is concise, clear, and to the point.

 6. Communication skills

 Perhaps this is one of the most important skills of successful people.
 The best leaders are good speakers.
 They can communicate their ideas to an audience of any kind and size.
 They can easily change their communication style so that it meets the needs of the audience.

 Successful people and charismatic leaders are always excellent motivators.
 They know that each of us needs their own personal motivation.
 Such leaders apply the above skills to create powerful goals that will encourage other people.
 Remember that a good leader can’t be successful without motivating and inspiring others.

 Successful people surround themselves with other successful people.
 They always have many partners and friends in many areas, whom they can ask for help or discuss new ideas with.
 All leaders actively create and develop their connections during their whole life.

 The most successful leaders are those who do not try to take everything on themselves.
 These people realize that they cannot effectively deal with all the tasks and solve all the problems on their own.
 They are easy to delegate all except the most important and difficult tasks to their employees and assistants.

 10. Constant self-education